jonit-dev/vibe-planner-mcp/docs/AI-guide.md

 Once the PRD `.md` is approved, the AI translates it into the `VibePlannerTool`.
 Two main strategies exist:

-**Strategy A: Comprehensive `startNewPlan`**
+**Strategy A: Comprehensive `createPlan`**

-- **Preparation**: The AI structures all information from the PRD (plan name, description, all phases with their details, and all tasks within those phases) into a format `VibePlannerTool/startNewPlan` can ingest.
+- **Preparation**: The AI structures all information from the PRD (plan name, description, all phases with their details, and all tasks within those phases) into a format `VibePlannerTool/createPlan` can ingest.
-  - _Assumption_: `startNewPlan` can process a comprehensive data structure for the entire plan hierarchy.
+  - _Assumption_: `createPlan` can process a comprehensive data structure for the entire plan hierarchy.
-- **Execution**: Call `VibePlannerTool/startNewPlan` with the comprehensive structured data.
+- **Execution**: Call `VibePlannerTool/createPlan` with the comprehensive structured data.
   - **Returns**: `{ planId, firstTask? }`.
 - **Verification**: Call `VibePlannerTool/getPlanStatus` with the `planId`.
 Compare the reported structure against the PRD.
 If mismatched, alert the user and consider Strategy B or PRD format adjustments.

 **Strategy B: Iterative Creation (if Strategy A fails or is not supported)**

-- **Initial Plan Shell**: Call `VibePlannerTool/startNewPlan` with basic plan details (name, description).
+- **Initial Plan Shell**: Call `VibePlannerTool/createPlan` with basic plan details (name, description).
   - **Returns**: `{ planId }`.
 - **Iterate Through PRD Phases**: For each phase in the PRD:
   - Call `VibePlannerTool/addPhaseToPlan` (using `planId` and phase details from PRD).